-This Protocol Instantiation document, in conjunction with the RMT Building Block documents of [I-D.ietf-rmt-bb-norm-revised] and [RFC5052], completely specifies a working reliable multicast transport protocol that conforms to the requirements described in RFC 2357 [RFC2357].
+This RMT Protocol Instantiation document, in conjunction with the Multicast Negative-Acknowledgment (NACK) [RFC5401] and Forward Error Correction (FEC) [RFC5052] Building Blocks, completely specifies a working reliable multicast transport protocol that conforms to the requirements described in RFC 2357.

-This document specifies the following message types and mechanisms which are REQUIRED in complying NORM protocol implementations:
+This document specifies the following message types and mechanisms that are REQUIRED in complying NORM protocol implementations:

 Message Type Purpose NORM_DATA Sender message for application data transmission.
-Implementations must support at least one of the NORM_OBJECT_DATA, NORM_OBJECT_FILE, or NORM_OBJECT_STREAM delivery services.
+Implementations MUST support at least one of the NORM_OBJECT_DATA, NORM_OBJECT_FILE, or NORM_OBJECT_STREAM delivery services.
 The use of the NORM FEC Object Transmission Information header extension is OPTIONAL with NORM_DATA messages.
 NORM_CMD(FLUSH) Sender command to excite receivers for repair requests in lieu of ongoing NORM_DATA transmissions.
-Note the use of the NORM_CMD(FLUSH) for positive acknowledgment of data receipt is OPTIONAL.
+Note the use of the NORM_CMD (FLUSH) for positive acknowledgment of data receipt is OPTIONAL.
 NORM_CMD(SQUELCH) Sender command to advertise its current valid repair window in response to invalid requests for repair.
 NORM_CMD(REPAIR_ADV) Sender command to advertise current repair (and congestion control state) to group when unicast feedback messages are detected.
 Used to control/suppress excessive receiver feedback in asymmetric multicast topologies.
-NORM_CMD(CC) Sender command used in collection of round trip timing and congestion control status from group (this may be OPTIONAL if alternative congestion control mechanism and round trip timing collection is used).
+NORM_CMD(CC) Sender command used in collection of round trip timing and congestion control status from group (this is OPTIONAL if alternative congestion control mechanism and round trip timing collection is used).
 NORM_NACK Receiver message used to request repair of missing transmitted content.
 NORM_ACK Receiver message used to proactively provide feedback for congestion control purposes.
 Also used with the OPTIONAL NORM Positive Acknowledgment Process.

-This document also describes the following message types and associated mechanisms which are OPTIONAL for complying NORM protocol implementations:
+This document also describes the following message types and associated mechanisms that are OPTIONAL for complying NORM protocol implementations:

 Message Type Purpose NORM_INFO Sender message for providing ancillary context information associated with NORM transport objects.
 The use of the NORM FEC Object Transmission Information header extension is OPTIONAL with NORM_INFO messages.
 NORM_CMD(EOT) Sender command to indicate it has reached end-of-transmission and will no longer respond to repair requests.
-NORM_CMD(ACK_REQ) Sender command to support application-defined, positively acknowledged commands sent outside of the context of the bulk data content being transmitted.

-Message Type Purpose The NORM Positive Acknowledgment Procedure associated with this message type is OPTIONAL.
+NORM_CMD(ACK_REQ) EQ) Sender command to support application-defined, positively acknowledged commands sent outside of the context of the bulk data content being transmitted.
+The NORM Positive Acknowledgment Procedure associated with this message type is OPTIONAL.
 NORM_CMD(APPLICATION) Sender command containing application-defined commands sent outside of the context of the bulk data content being transmitted.
 NORM_REPORT Optional message type reserved for experimental implementations of the NORM protocol.